SHOOTING STARS DAY HOME

 What do we do each day?

-I offer a fun focused day home environment where your child will enjoy spending their days and will be excited to return!
-As an educator my goal is to provide a safe and happy place for your child to learn and grow!
+At my day home, I offer a fun and engaging environment where children will look forward to each day and be excited to return!
+As an educator, my primary goal is to provide a safe, happy, and supportive space where your child can learn, grow, and thrive.

 Picture